 Table of Contents

 The view of Hakodate

 Arriving in any new city one of the first things I try to do is to find some elevation to get my bearings and the layout of the area.
 Hakodate is perfect for this whether you choose to do it during the day or night.
 Mount Hakodate or Hakodateyama as it’s called locally is 334 metres high and conveniently located at the southern end of the peninsula meaning the entire city is sprawling out below you.

 The mountain is heavily forested but there are a number of ways of getting up to the top.
 Cars and many buses make their way up by road but for something a bit different the Hakodate Ropeway is a fun alternative.
-It costs Y1280 for a return trip and can be paid in cash or using you PASMO or similar stored value card.
+It costs Y1280 for a return trip and can be paid in cash or using your PASMO or similar stored-value card.

 Hakodate Morning Markets

 I’ve recently shared my experience eating my way through the Hakodate morning market.
 It was one of the most anticipated parts of my visit to Hakodate.
 Produce markets are a favourite stop for many foodies, especially here in Japan where there’s almost always a delicious array of ready to eat options in addition to the fresh produce.

 The morning market opens at 5 am and the early morning is when it has the most atmosphere and bustle but there’s no need to get up before the sun does.
 Although it’s called a morning market many of the vendors stay open until around 2 pm so you have time to get down here.
 My preference though is to get in early, skip my usual breakfast, and see what culinary opportunities a market presents, I’ve never been disappointed.